Walk B: Arlington Heights South (including Robbins Park)

 Central Street, mill workers' housing

 As you continue on the walk, you will join the Minuteman bikepath, former railway.
 The granite arch bridge, 1845, carried the railway over the mill brook.
 On your left is Buzzell Field, which was Fowle's mill pond (see below).
-On your right you can look down Central street, a mid 19th century neighborhood constructed for the people who worked in Arlington's mills (see walk A) [48: Arlington Center Historic District (National Archives)].
+On your right you can look down Central street, a mid 19th century neighborhood constructed for the people who worked in Arlington's mills (see Town Center Walk) [48: Arlington Center Historic District (National Archives)].

 Ephraim Cutter House